Share This Article

 The Surge of Returning Online Purchases (and What That Means for Your Store)

-Consumers are buying more stuff online than any time in history, and that hot trend shows no signs of cooling off anytime soon.
+Consumers are buying more stuff from online retailers than any time in history.
+Companies like Walmart, Amazon, and Apple have all shown signs of solid growth from online sales in the last couple of years, and that hot trend shows no signs of cooling off anytime soon.
 But with the rise of ecommerce, customers aren’t just ordering more—they’re also returning more.

 The Rift Between In-person and Online Returns

 Returns are never fun, no matter where the purchase started from.
-But online returns hit deeper and unfortunately for brands, they’re also more common.
-For in-store purchases, about 5-10% will be returned.
+But online returns hit deeper, and unfortunately for brands, they’re also more common.
+For in-store purchases, about 5-10% result in in-store returns.
 But when it comes to the digital shopping brethren, returns rates rocket to a surprising 15 – 40% of online purchases depending on the industry.
 For industries such as fashion, more than half of online purchases are returned.

 This might be shocking.
-After all, returning stuff in-person is so easy and straightforward.
-Generally, customers just have to slide their purchases across a customer service counter, and within minutes and a couple of beeps by a cashier, the money is back in the bank account.
+After all, returning stuff in person is so easy and straightforward.
+Generally, customers just have to slide their purchases across a customer service counter, and within minutes and a couple of beeps by a cashier, they have store credit, or their money is back in the bank account.
 So why is the return rate remarkably higher for a seemingly more complex method of returning purchases?

 The question surrounding why people return items they purchase online more often takes a multi-faceted answer.
 One clear reason causing the rift is that shoppers can’t see a product physically in front of them when they purchase it online.
 This means they can’t try it on, smell it, feel it, see the details, understand its scale, and beyond.

 In essence, there can be a lot of factors that lead to a product not matching expectations, which means a poor fit could find its way back to the warehouse.
 But not hitting expectations is only a part of the reason for higher online return rates.